chenhuilin2/chenhuilin2/README.md

 I am a sophomore from China.
-I amUyghur and Chinese. email: chenhuilin3013@gmail.com
+email: chenhuilin3013@gmail.com